2021 Accidental Gun Death Statistics in the US

 Accidental shooting death statistics can be a sobering reminder of mortality, but they are important in promoting prevention measures.
 For those families dealing with the death of a loved one from an accidental shooting, statistics can seem cold and unfeeling.
 But it’s important to put these statistics in front of others because they give some perspective on how big an issue accidental shooting deaths really are in the United States.

-- Accidental gun deaths occur mainly in those under 25 years old.
-Over 1,300 victims of unintentional shootings for the period 2005–2010 were under 25 years of age.
+- Accidental gun deaths occur mainly to those under 25 years old.
+So far in 2022, 209 children (age 0-17) have died by gunshot and an additional 519 were injured.
 Adolescents are particularly susceptible to accidental shootings due to specific behavioral characteristics associated with adolescence, such as impulsivity, feelings of invincibility, and curiosity about firearms.

 The number of deaths due to firearms each year is gathered using death certificates and medical examiner reports.
 Firearm deaths include homicides, suicides, and accidental shootings.
 The Centers for Disease Control’s National Center for Health Statistics publishes statistics in a mortality database that includes causes of deaths determined by coroners, medical examiners, and attending physicians.

 HOW CAN PROPER GUN SAFETY LOWER THE NUMBER OF ACCIDENTS?

 Many Americans keep guns in the home.
 Some simple precautions may help lower the likelihood of a gun-related accident.